Simply-Static/simply-static/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a static copy of your Wordpress site that you can serve on your favorite web server.
+Create a static copy of your WordPress site that you can serve on your favorite web server.

 == Description ==